Benny arrives Summer 2025! / ¡Benny llega Verano 2025!

 • Tip #3 :

-Read & repeat our 3 Day book reading method on a consistent basis.
-This helps to retain the information like word recognition and phonics.
+Pace yourself but use this method on a consistent basis.
+These tips & steps help retain information like word recognition and phonics.

 Bilingual & Cognitive Development Q&A's